Why do you need an effective donor management process in place?

 These goals will help you narrow down your target audience.
 For example, you’ll need to create ideal donor profiles for each objective and target people who match those characteristics through mass communication channels like social media.

-If your objective is to get more supporters to run fundraisers for you, you’ll need to dig into your database to shortlist your strongest supporters.
+If your objective is to get more supporters to run fundraisers for you, you’ll need to dig into your database to shortlist your strongest supporters using multiple donor data points.
+Note: Sync all the information you get from various touchpoints in your donor management CRM for up-to-date profiles and communications.

 2. Gauging their interest or donation ability

-Next, you will need to gauge the donor’s interest and ability to help out more.
+Next, you will need to gauge the donor’s interest and ability to help out more using the donor data at hand.
 This will help you narrow down your list even further.
 To do this, you’ll need to collect data on:

 - How often do they donate (not only to your organization): More donations they make, the higher the chances they will give again.

-- Their average gift amount: Higher amounts indicate deeper engagement and higher intent to donate.
+- Their average gift amount: Higher amounts indicate deeper donor engagement and higher intent to donate.

 - What are their philanthropic interests: Interests aligning with your mission can drive repeat gifts or larger gift sizes.